ProofreaderPro.ai

-AI Humanizer for Students: Humanize Your Essay Right
+AI Humanizer for Students: Humanize Essays, Assignments and Homework

-An AI humanizer for students should make your essay sound like you, not cheat for you.
-Learn the ethical way to humanize and disclose.
-Try it free.
+An AI humanizer for students should make your essays and assignments sound like you, not cheat for you.
+The ethical way to humanize and disclose.
+Free.

 You wrote the essay.
 Most of it, anyway.
 You leaned on ChatGPT to unstick one stubborn paragraph, to smooth a clumsy sentence, maybe to turn a page of messy notes into something that reads in order.
 Then you looked at the finished draft and realized it no longer sounds like you.
 It sounds like a corporate memo, and now you're nervous that a detector will flag work you actually did.